 - 3 The Edusave Pupils Fund was established in January 1993.
 It comprises annual contributions and one-off grants paid into the Edusave accounts of eligible Singapore Citizen students in MOE-funded schools.
-From FY 2014, contributions were extended to all Singapore Citizen children aged 7 to 16 who are not studying in MOE-funded schools.
-The Edusave balances of members will be transferred to their Post-Secondary Education (PSE) accounts in the year they turn 17 years old and are not studying in a MOE-funded school. - 4 During the financial year, \$174.3 million was paid into the Edusave accounts, of which \$97.9 million was contributed from the Edusave Endowment Fund and \$76.4 million was from a Government top-up of \$200 each to all Singapore Citizens eligible for Edusave Contribution 2021. \$94.5 million was withdrawn for approved fees and charges, and \$42.3 million was transferred to the PSE Fund.
-As at 31 March 2022, the balance in the Edusave Pupils Fund was \$492.9 million.
+From FY 2014, contributions and one-off grants were extended to all Singapore Citizen children aged 7 to 16 who are not studying in MOE-funded schools.
+The Edusave balances of members are transferred to their Post-Secondary Education (PSE) accounts in the year they turn 17 years old and are not studying in a MOE-funded school. - 4 During the financial year, \$175.1 million was paid into the Edusave accounts, of which \$98.1 million was contributed from the Edusave Endowment Fund and \$77 million was from a Government top-up of \$200 each to all eligible Singapore Citizens. \$68.8 million was withdrawn for approved fees and charges, and \$53.8 million was transferred to the PSE Fund.
+As at 31 March 2023, the balance in the Edusave Pupils Fund was \$557.7 million.